 Perhaps you’re an attorney who works pro-Bono from time to time?
 Maybe you’re a carpenter who often volunteers for community projects.
 Whatever you do, when you help somebody out by providing any kind of expert services free of charge, you shouldn’t feel guilty when asking for a review after the job is done.
 It’s more than likely these individuals will be extremely grateful, possibly even excited to leave you a glowing review.

-Careful, not to get into the habit of saying, “I will do this thing for you if you will give me a good review.”
+Be careful, not to get into the habit of saying, “I will do this thing for you if you will give me a good review.”
 Much like the cash gift we mentioned above, it’s likely a violation of the Terms of Service you’ll find on the majority of review platforms.

 Do the good idea first, so it’s clear it’s not that you’re not expecting anything in return.
 Then, when the job is done, ask the beneficiary for five minutes, and help them leave you a review.